huggingface/datasets/datasets/ecthr_cases/README.md

 }
 ```

-*Neural Legal Judgment Prediction in English.
-Ilias Chalkidis, Ion Androutsopoulos and Nikolaos Aletras.
-In the Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (ACL 2019).
+*Ilias Chalkidis, Ion Androutsopoulos and Nikolaos Aletras.
+Neural Legal Judgment Prediction in English.*
+*Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (ACL 2019).
 Florence, Italy.
 2019.*

 ```
 @InProceedings{chalkidis-etal-2019-neural,